 performed works by Alvin Ailey, Gregory Dawson, Peter Anastos, Kameron Saunders

-and the Alvin Ailey 1st Company in "Memoria.”
-Maria also performed
+Alvin Ailey 1st Company in "Memoria.”
+Maria also performed "Eden” as

-Contemporary Ballet, where she performed in works by Karen Grundy, Sean
+Missouri Contemporary Ballet, where she performed in works by Karen Grundy,

-Springfield Ballet, Maria is honored and excited to return in 2021 to the
+Springfield Ballet, Maria was honored and excited to return in 2021 to the

 ballet school that shaped the foundation of her dancing.
-She is thrilled
+She has been

-to share all she has learned and help the future stars of the dance world grow
+learned and help the future stars of the dance world grow and flourish.

 Outreach Programs Coordinator